Celtic Christianity: Britain

 Insular Christianity developed distinct traditions and practices, most pointedly concerning the computus of Easter, as it produced the most obvious signs of disunity: the old and new methods did not usually agree, causing Christians following one system to begin celebrating the feast of the Resurrection while others continued to solemnly observe Lent.
 Monasticism spread widely; the Llandaff Charters record over fifty religious foundations in southeast Wales alone.
 Although the clasau were rather modest affairs, great monasteries and monastic schools also developed at Llantwit Major (Llanilltud Fawr), Bangor, and Iona.
 The tonsure differed from that elsewhere and also became a point of contention.
 A distinction that became increasingly important was the nature of church organisation: some monasteries were led by married clergy, inheritance of religious offices was common (in Wales, as late as the 12th century), and illegitimacy was treated much more leniently with fathers simply needing to acknowledge the child for him to inherit an equal share with his brothers.
 Prior to their conquest by England, most churches have records of bishops and priests but not an established parish system.
 Pre-conquest, most Christians would not attend regular services but relied on members of the monastic communities who would occasionally make preaching tours through the area.

 Wales

+Christianity had entered Wales during Roman times, initially as an urban religion.
+At first it was banned by the authorities who were suspicious of its secrecy.
+The first Christian martyrs, in the fourth century in Wales were executed at the legionnaires' town of Caerleon (near present-day Newport in South Wales).

+Bardsey Island has been an important religious site since the 6th century, when Saint Cadfan founded a monastery there.
+In medieval times it was a major centre of pilgrimage.

+The saints seem often to have emerged from native tribal traditions.
+They were frequently from community nobility, but inspired by the Desert Fathers, they renounced the privileges of such positions to live remote, secluded, monastic lives.
+Their identity would emerge separately from the base established in England by Saint Augustine in 597 AD.
+Although little else is known about these people, their influence persists in place names all over Wales, pre-fixed by the word Llan: an old Welsh word referring to land consecrated for burials and churches.